rpmartz/jlox/notes.md

 * In Lox, every function returns something (under the hood) and so we return null which Lox treats as `nil`

+# 11 Resolving and Binding

+* Rather than resolving a variable every time, we can add a pass to the interperter (after parsing and before interpreting) to cut down on the number of resolutions we do
+* there are more efficient ways to do so but we will make it a separate step for jlox for conceptual purposes and to avoid mangling the existing code

+#### 11.3.1

+* lexical scopes nest in the interpreter and the resolver - in the interpreter they're stored as a linked list of `Environment`s, but in the resolver we use a `Stack`
+* in Lox, we'll make it an error for a variable to reference itself in an initializer
+    + In order to do that, as we visit expressions, we need to know if we're in the initializer for a variable.
+We will do so by splitting binding into two steps, _declaration_ and _definition_

+* functions both bind a name and introduce a scope

 ## Questions